 This will take time, I know.
 Luckily, I’m not in a cash-strapped position, so I can really focus on making freelancing work.
 And I’m not giving up finding a full-time job either.
 I’ve experienced the frustrations and hurdles that process entails, so I think I’m ready for whatever freelancing might throw in my way.

-I’m excited at the possibilities and advantages of working for myself, again fully realizing the pitfalls and road blocks that may occur.
+I’m excited about the possibilities and advantages of working for myself, again fully realizing the pitfalls and road blocks that may occur.
 As you know, nothing in life comes easy.
 I’ve always worked hard, so I’m ready.
 I believe I have the talents and skills to produce quality content of many types, obviously know how to meet deadlines, gather information and write coherent sentences.

 I may have to focus my efforts, as time goes along, toward certain niches.
 That’s fine.
 A saying I ran across some time ago was something like “the winner of the race goes to the specialist, not the generalist.”
 So, once I start specializing in an area, I’m hoping things will move ahead at a faster pace.